✼ We may earn an affiliate commission if you make a purchase through links on our site.

 At the heart of this novel is the exploration of women’s sexual and reproductive rights.
 The setting is a U.S. state where women are having a difficult time accessing certain services.
 It is heartbreaking to read, and at times can be quite graphic in nature.
 All sides are explored and the information presented by Picoult has been thoroughly researched.
 There is a very detailed author’s note at the end of the book that I found to be enlightening, and also contains resources for further reading.

-This is the first novel that I have read by Jodi Picoult, and I am excited to read more of her work.
+This is the first novel that I have read by this author, and I am excited to read more of her work.
 I found myself so invested in A Spark of Light by Jodi Picoult that I had a hard time setting it down.
 This is one story that has given me so much food for thought, and is still making me think long after reading.